Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip Measurements

 \subsection{Setup and Methods}

-Fig.~\ref{fig:silicon_die} shows a microscope photograph of the Timespot1 die, after wire-bonding on the test board.
+Figure~\ref{fig:silicon_die} shows a microscope photograph of the Timespot1 die, after wire-bonding on the test board.

-Timespot1 is being tested concerning its operation and circuit performance on a dedicated Printed-Circuit Board, named TSPOT1 (Fig.~\ref{fig:pcb}).
+Timespot1 is being tested concerning its operation and circuit performance on a dedicated Printed-Circuit Board, named TSPOT1 (Figure~\ref{fig:pcb}).
 The tests illustrated in this paper where performed on the front-end chip alone, before hybridization with the sensor.
 The TSPOT1 is conceived to have the maximum possible access to the ASIC I/O, allowing the possibility to input and then visualize the signals by means of a pattern generator and a high-performance logic analyzer or oscilloscope.
-The same board can be used with a high-performance read-out board, based on a Xilinx Kintex7 FPGA.
+The same board can be used with a high-performance \st{read-out}readout board, based on a Xilinx Kintex7 FPGA.

 The test is performed using internal test pulses on individual channels.
 The TDC is tested after performing the Vernier's DCO calibration.
-TA and TOT are verified using 7 and 32 points respectively, whereas the Front-End is tested using a test pulse generated internally with a fixed phase to the \SI{40}{\mega\hertz} clock.
+TA and ToT are verified using \st{7 and 32 points respectively} the self-generated test pulses, whereas the Front-End is tested using a test pulse generated internally with a fixed phase to the \SI{40}{\mega\hertz} clock.